acados/acados/docs/embedded_workflow/index.md

 3. Build the dSPACE Simulink model as usual, pressing Ctrl+B in Simulink.

 ## Second method
 This has been successfully tested on the DS1202 MicroLabBox I.

+### Prerequisites
+During the compilation process, the dSPACE Makefile `'dSPACE_Model_Name'_usr.mk` was created, which can be found in the same directory as the dSPACE Simulink model.

 ### Step 3: Create a dSPACE build folder, prepare Simulink model
 1. Create a new folder `'dSPACE_Build_Folder_Name'` (anywhere) and copy your Simulink model `'dSPACE_Model_Name'.slx`, the dSPACE Makefile `'dSPACE_Model_Name'_usr.mk` and the `acados` S-Function folder `c_generated_code` to this folder.